vikashruhilgit/github-action-code-reviewer/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to publish the AI Code Reviewer GitHub Action.
+This guide explains how to publish the Ruhil AI Code Reviewer  GitHub Action.

 ## Prerequisites